Top 10 NFL Quarterbacks Under the Most Pressure in the 2020-21 Season

 Not to mention, they already have Tyrell Williams and Josh Jacobs.
 They have better pieces on defense as well, but Derek Carr needs to get back to his 2016 form.
 As the years pass by, it's looking more and more like a fluke.

-Tom Brady Thomas Edward Patrick Brady, Jr., is a retired American football quarterback for the Tampa Bay Buccaneers of the National Football League.
-Brady is known for being the only quarterback in history to win 7 Super Bowls, and was often considered one of the best quarterbacks of all time.
-Brady was also... read more
+Thomas Edward Patrick Brady Jr. is a retired American football quarterback who last played for the Tampa Bay Buccaneers in the National Football League.
+Brady is known for being the only quarterback in history to win seven Super Bowls and is widely considered one of the greatest quarterbacks of all time... read more

 Why is the GOAT here, you ask?
 Well, it's simple: he's in Tampa now.
 The Bucs have some hype, but look at the past few years, and he looks like he's done.
 It's clear he's in the 2015 Peyton Manning stage of his career.